-The information needed to support the authorization of the AF for performing the AIoT service is stored as the authorization data for 3rd party AF in the ADM, or locally configured in the NEF.
+The information needed to support the authorization of the AF for performing the AIoT service is stored as the authorization data for 3rd party AF in the UDR.

-Table 5.6-1 below describes items stored as AF authorization data for the AIoT.
+Table 5.6-1 below describes items stored as AF authorization data for the AIoT services.